My Account

 Languages

-This candidate has highlighted their achievements using the PAR formula (Problem—Action—Result), producing strong accomplishment statements.
-A well-crafted personal statement effectively summarises their qualifications.
-It’s crucial to get your introduction on a CV right, as recruiters typically scan your CV in an F-shaped pattern.
-To make a good impression, these sections should stand out.
+This candidate has highlighted their achievements using the PAR formula (Problem-Action-Result), creating strong accomplishment statements.
+A well-crafted personal statement helps to make a good impression, as recruiters typically scan your CV in an F-shaped pattern.

 ✅ Chronological CV format pros